-Introduced by penguin General Eco Ully Ruhr Rhine Knowledge :-)
+Introduced by penguin person General Eco Ully Ruhr Rhine Knowledge :-)

 Ecology Penguin, Germany History Buddy.

 Hello Buddy...
 Yes, it is perhaps a most unfortunate fact that some people do like to make fun of my name.
 But to be named after two of the greatest rivers in Germany is not really such a bad thing after all, is it?.

 Well now...
 I wonder if you know that the Rhine and the Ruhr are two of the country's largest rivers.
 They both twist majestically through the vast industrial regions of the land, but are along the way to the sea, contaminated with many different unsavoury chemicals.

 People have to drink the water from the rivers and fish (along with penguin people) have to swim in it, yuck!.

 I do not like it so much myself and pollution of water is not really so good anywhere.
 But, unfortunately there are many industrial complexes, placed so near to the water, as to now and again have contamination accidents (Do please click one of the links on the page for more details).

 So...
 I am here to not only give you notes on the interesting history of the Germany region and it's rulers, but also to talk about some of the the Green issues of the planet.

 Here is how the monarchy of Germany started...
 Around 1000 BC, Norse tribes from the Scandinavia region, moved southward and settled at the rivers Rhine, Elbe and Danube, seeking to find more living space and food.
 By 2000 BC they had enlarged enough in power to remove the various Celtic tribes from the area.

 Later in 9 AD The Roman army attempted to subdue these tribes in the Germanic region but failed.
 By 5 AD these Vandal'/ Germanic' tribes had grown in strength and conquered the western Europe region.
 Plundered Rome itself and divided Europe into various tribal kingdoms.